Engee documentation

 The permutation cipher model

-Problem description
+Task description

-The permutation cipher we are implementing will perform bit-for-bit permutation of each byte from the input message.
-If the input is 31 (00011111), then after applying the permutation table [2, 1, 5, 8, 4, 6, 7, 3] we will get the encrypted character 62 (00111110).
+The permutation cipher that we are implementing will perform a bitwise permutation of each byte from the input message.
+If a symbol comes to the input 31 (00011111), then after applying the permutation table [2, 1, 5, 8, 4, 6, 7, 3] we will get an encrypted character.
+62 (00111110).

-A model describing this task is given below:
+A model describing this task is given below.:

 image.png